Piyush-BA/concur-manual/docs/request.md

 #### 5. Select the booking type.
 Select "Self-booked in Concur Travel" if you want to create the booking within the system, else select "Booked by other sources".

-#### 6. Leave the Personal/Family Travel as No. Concur system currently doesnot support this feature.
+#### 6. Leave the Personal/Family Travel as No. Concur system currently does not support this feature.

 #### 7. Select the Start Date and the End Date.
-Duration will be calcuated automatically when we save the details.
+Duration will be calculated automatically when we save the details.

 #### 8. Add the business purpose, to describe the purpose of your request and click on the "Save" button.